Kenichi Fukui

-Kenichi Fukui (福井 謙一, Fukui Ken'ichi) was a Japanese chemist, known as the first Asian person to be awarded the Nobel Prize in Chemistry.

-Fukui was co-recipient of the 1981 Nobel Prize in Chemistry with Roald Hoffmann, for their independent investigations into the mechanisms of chemical reactions.
+Kenichi Fukui (福井 謙一, Fukui Ken'ichi) was a Japanese chemist.
+He became the first person of East Asian ancestry to be awarded the Nobel Prize in Chemistry when he won the 1981 prize with Roald Hoffmann, for their independent investigations into the mechanisms of chemical reactions.
 Fukui's prize-winning work focused on the role of frontier orbitals in chemical reactions: specifically that molecules share loosely bonded electrons which occupy the frontier orbitals, that is, the Highest Occupied Molecular Orbital (HOMO) and the Lowest Unoccupied Molecular Orbital (LUMO).

 Early life

 Fukui was the eldest of three sons of Ryokichi Fukui, a foreign trade merchant, and Chie Fukui.
 He was born in Nara, Japan.
-In his student days between 1938 and 1941, Fukui's interest was stimulated by quantum mechanics and Erwin Schrödinger's famous equation.
+In his student days between 1938 and 1941, Fukui's interest was stimulated by quantum mechanics and Erwin Schrödinger's equation.
 He also had developed the belief that a breakthrough in science occurs through the unexpected fusion of remotely related fields.

 In an interview with The Chemical Intelligencer Kenichi discusses his path towards chemistry starting from middle school.

 "The reason for my selection of chemistry is not easy to explain, since chemistry was never my favorite branch in middle school and high school years.
 Actually, the fact that my respected Fabre had been a genius in chemistry had captured my heart latently, the most decisive occurrence in my education career came when my father asked the advice of Professor Gen-itsu Kita of the Kyoto Imperial University concerning the cause I should take.”

 On the advice of Kita, a personal friend of the elder Fukui, young Kenichi was directed to the Department of Industrial Chemistry, with which Kita was then affiliated.
 He also explains that chemistry was difficult to him because it seemed to require memorization to learn it, and that he preferred more logical character in chemistry.
 He followed the advice a mentor that was well respected by Kenichi himself and never looked back.
 He also followed in those footsteps by attending Kyoto University in Japan.
 During that same interview Kenichi also discussed his reason for preferring more theoretical chemistry rather than experimental chemistry.
 Although he certainly acceded at theoretical science he actually spent much of his early research on experimental.
 Kenichi had quickly completed more than 100 experimental projects and papers, and he rather enjoyed the experimental phenomena of chemistry.
 In fact, later on when teaching he would recommend experimental thesis projects for his students to balance them out, theoretical science came more natural to students, but by suggesting or assigning experimental projects his students could understand the concept of both, as all scientist should.
 Following his graduation from Kyoto Imperial University in 1941, Fukui was engaged in the Army Fuel Laboratory of Japan during World War II.
 In 1943, he was appointed a lecturer in fuel chemistry at Kyoto Imperial University and began his career as an experimental organic chemist.